-- A quick way to make a selection is to find an underlined letter in the selection you want, then press ALT plus that letter's key.
-For instance, all dialogs in Kurzweil 3000 have a Help button which, when selected, displays Help.
-Press ALT+H now to see the Help page. - 3.
+- 2. A quick way to make a selection is to find an underlined letter in the selection you want, then press ALT plus that letter's key.
+For instance, all dialogs in Kurzweil 3000 have a Help button which, when selected, displays Help pages.
+Press ALT+H now to open the Help page. - 3.
 When you're done, press ALT+F4 to close the Help page. - 4.
 Press ALT+C to close the Options dialog.

-For a list of keyboard shortcuts, see Kurzweil 3000 online Help or the Kurzweil 3000 Quick Reference.
+For a list of keyboard shortcuts, see Kurzweil 3000 online Help.